 Editor’s Note: Note: The Wolverine 1000 Mile Cordovan No. 8 boot is also featured in some of our shoe buying guides, including Top 10 Best Men’s Boots and Top 10 Best Work Shoes.

-What’s In The Box?
+Wolverine 1000 Mile Boots: What’s In The Box?

-The 1000 Mile boots are crafted with Goodyear welt construction.
-This in an of itself is enough to justify the price tag, as it allows for the boot to be resoled repeatedly for years and years.
+The Goodyear welt construction, in my opinion, is enough to justify the price tag, as it imparts water resistance and allows for the leather soles to be replaced repeatedly for years and years.
 Should I ever have a kid, I could pass these down to him if I take excellent care of them (which, for the record, I do).